 All in all, the community features and the catalogue inspired interface of the Carousell app make for a safe and easy option to trade a wide variety of second-hand objects, from bags, over make-up and shoes, up to even automobiles.

 How about you?
-Have you already used one of the apps listed in this review?
-How was your experience, and how does it compare to eBay or similar service?
+Have you already used one of the flea market apps listed in this review?
+How was your experience, and how does it compare to eBay or alternative online shops?
 We’d love to hear about your experience in the comment section!